Porphobilinogen Deaminase (PBGD), Whole Blood

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Abstinence from alcohol for at least 24 hours prior to specimen collection is essential as ethanol induces PBGD activity which may lead to false-normal result.
+Abstinence from alcohol for at least 24 hours prior to specimen collection is essential as ethanol induces porphobilinogen deaminase (PBGD) activity, which may lead to a false-normal result.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.